 “Before I joined this market, I was crossing over to Bukavu every day carrying a basin of tomatoes or other goods depending on the market demand.
 In Bukavu, there are no constructed affordable markets, so I would walk street to street, house to house looking for buyers.
 Some customers would refuse to pay me, security organisations would take my things and I had nowhere to report it, above all I was always tired because of walking across the border and then coming home to take care of people.”
 Claudine says.

 Ever since International Alert encouraged us to join this market, the suffering I endured has become history

 Claudine’s dream is to save at least 800,000 Rwandan Francs and expand her business further.

-Through the trainings and dialogue sessions, business is being leveraged to adopt conflict and gender sensitive practices.
-It is also being used to collectively influence post conflict development policies and practices for more inclusive and sustainable development within communities, and end all kinds of violence and gender issues women and youth cross-border traders face in their daily work.
-Conflict hampers trade and socio-economic development and peace does the opposite.
+Through training and dialogue sessions, business is being leveraged to adopt conflict and gender sensitive practices.
+It is also used to collectively influence post conflict development policies and practices for more inclusive and sustainable development within communities and to end violence and gender issues facing women and youth cross-border traders.
+Conflict hampers trade and socio-economic development but peace does the opposite.

 The CORE project aims to support women and youth run cooperatives and help them build off-farm entrepreneurship skills so that they increase their opportunities to make a living and keep their families safe.